microsoft/VoTT/CONTRIBUTING.md

 ### Footer

-The footer should contain any information about **Breaking Changes** and is also the place to reference Azure DevOps user stories/tasks or GitHub issues that this commit **Closes**.
+The footer should contain any information about **breaking changes** and is also the place to reference Azure DevOps user stories/tasks or GitHub issues that this commit **closes**.

 ### Commit Message Example